Maps

 • Plan ahead with BCAA’s Ultimate Guide to Safe Road-Tripping in BC, including helpful resources such as the BCAA vehicle checklist, how to pack for an emergency, and more.

-• Highways outside of Metro Vancouver and Southeast Vancouver Island require winter tires from October 1 to March 31.
+• Highways outside of Metro Vancouver and southeast Vancouver Island require winter tires from October 1 to April 30.
 Visit Shift Into Winter for more information on winter driving in BC.

 Electric Vehicles

-B.C. has an extensive network of charging stations to meet the needs of visitors with electric vehicles.
-This provides drivers with a large choice of conveniently placed stations province-wide.
+BC has an extensive network of charging stations to meet the needs of residents and visitors with electric vehicles.

-Public Charging Stations: Visit the PlugShare website to see an interactive map of the location of public charging stations along highways, and in communities throughout the province, making it easy to explore B.C in an electric vehicle.
-Keep the app on your mobile device so that you can plan your charging stops.
-Signage at the charging stations will also provide instructions and customer support information.
+To find public charging stations, visit PlugShare to see an interactive map of charging locations along highways and in communities throughout the province, making it easy to explore BC in an EV.
+Download the app to your mobile device to plan your stops.
+Signage at charging stations provides instructions and customer support information.

-To save time when charging your vehicle, it is recommended that you register for one or more charging networks before your journey.
-Most stations can be activated through your mobile phone or a membership card provided by the network.
+To save time when charging your vehicle, it’s recommended that you register for one or more charging networks before your journey.
+Most stations can be activated through your mobile phone.

-* Networks that are interoperable with each others’ mobile app.
+* Networks that can be used with each others’ mobile apps.

-Before you travel to B.C. you can also apply for a free decal which allows electric vehicles to access the high occupancy vehicle (HOV) lanes in B.C. regardless of the number of people in the car.
-When applying for the decal, please allow up to four weeks for processing.
+Before you travel to BC, you can apply for a free decal that allows electric vehicles to access high occupancy vehicle (HOV) lanes regardless of the number of people in the car.
+When applying for the decal, please allow up to eight weeks for processing.

 Start Planning Your BC Experience